pbashyal-nmdp/py-ard/README.md

 Various command line interface (CLI) tools are available to use for managing local IPD-IMGT/HLA cache database, running impromptu reduction queries and batch processing of CSV files.

-For all tools, use `--imgt-version` and `--data-dir` to specify the IPD-IMGT/HLA database version and the directory where the SQLite files are created.
+For all tools, use `--ipd-version` and `--data-dir` to specify the IPD-IMGT/HLA database version and the directory where the SQLite files are created.

 ### `pyard-import` Import the latest IPD-IMGT/HLA database